 Retatrutide (LY3437943) is a triple-agonist peptide developed by Eli Lilly.
 It targets GLP-1, GIP, and glucagon receptors simultaneously — that third receptor (glucagon) is what separates it from tirzepatide and likely explains the additional 4–6% weight loss edge in clinical comparisons.

-The dosage range studied in humans:
+The dose range for retatrutide studied in humans:

 - Minimum therapeutic dose: 2mg/week (Phase 2) / 0.5mg/week (Phase 3 initiation)